Interview by Marko Syrjala

 Skid Row in 2006

-Actually, if I remember right, he quit in the band, and then he came back for a while?
+If I remember right, he quit in the band, and then he returned for a while?

 Well, he quit, and he came back to do some fill-in dates.
 He helped us out because we didn’t have a drummer, but we had to do a couple of shows.
 So he came back and played the shows.
 He’s a good guy, man!
 He just wanted to move on to other things.
 Cocaine and making movies and fucking chicks (laughs).